 You may not have heard of Grygory Potemkin, Catherine the Great’s lover who captured the area from the Ottomans in 18th Century.
 And you may not have heard of the 1905 mutiny on the Potemkin battleship.
 But you will certainly have seen a black and white film sequence of a baby’s pram hurtling down a series of steps.

-The film was Sergey Einstein’s Battleship Potemkin and Odessa’s Potemkin Stairs was the scene.
+The film was Sergey Eisenstein’s Battleship Potemkin and Odessa’s Potemkin Stairs was the scene.
 At the top of the steps lies a statue of Duc de Richelieu, the French aristocrat who became the city’s first governor.
 This is one of the main things to do in Odessa when visiting so should not be missed.

 SPEND A NIGHT AT THE OPERA OR BALLET: